Published: December 13, 2019

 Whatever the reason, it should be a personal decision.
 Carefully consider why you want to adopt this dog.
 Is it the right thing to do for you, your family, and the dog?

-If you have family and kids have an open conversation to explain to them you are not going to adopt this dog.
-That you are a temporary safe home so he can find his forever home.
+• Set clear boundaries—Remind yourself this is temporary.
+If you have family and kids, have an open conversation to explain that you are a temporary safe home so the dog can find their forever home.

 What’s Next?